FeRoRin/FeRoRin/README.md

 ## Introduction

 I am Firadouss El Ouahabi, a passionate web developer with a strong background in creating innovative web solutions.
 I have advanced skills in programming, database design, and freelance project management.
-My CV is available in HTML format and is designed to be print-friendly for F4 paper size.
+My CV is available in HTML.

 ## View the CV